 7. When EBSA refers a Checksheet A to the IRS involving issues other than prohibited transactions, the checksheet will include as an attachment only the Form 5500 series return.

-25. IRS referrals to EBSA (Checksheet B).
+26. IRS referrals to EBSA (Form 6121-B).

 3. If EBSA indicates in the “Action Taken” block that it is not going to pursue the matter, then the IRS will continue its examination according to its own existing procedures.

-8. If the IRS defers action in a case as a result of EBSA referring the matter to the Department National Office, the IRS will not take further action until the earlier of:
+9. the IRS defers action in a case as a result of EBSA referring the matter to the Department National Office, the IRS will not take further action until the earlier of:

-1. The date when RO notifies the Manager of EP Classification of EBSA's final action in the case, or;
+1. The date when RO notifies the Manager of EP Classification of EBSA's final action in the case; or

 2. The collection of a tax is in jeopardy, the imminent running of the statute of limitations, or protecting plan assets or the interests of participants.

-26. IRS Appeals Office Procedures.
+27. IRS Appeals Office Procedures.
 When the IRS Appeals office receives cases that involve employee benefits, the following procedures will apply:

-2. The Appeals Area Director will not take final action to settle the case, concede any government issue, enter into a closing agreement, issue any notice of deficiency with respect to taxes under Sections 4971(a) and/or (b) or 4975 that are not in jeopardy, or proceed with any action to revoke the favorable determination or qualification letter of any plan prior to the earlier of:
+2. Appeals Area Director will not take final action to settle the case, concede any government issue, enter into a closing agreement, issue any notice of deficiency with respect to taxes under Sections 4971(a) and/or (b) or 4975 that are not in jeopardy, or proceed with any action to revoke the favorable determination or qualification letter of any plan prior to the earlier of:

 1. The date when the Appeals Area Director receives a response from EBSA; or